bjornregnell/the-future-software-engineer/README.md

 **What every junior software developer must know to stay relevant in the AI-boosted era**

 ### About me
 I do teaching and research in software engineering.
-The last 8 years I have been responsible for the introductary programming course for Master students in IT at LTH, Faculty of Engineering at Lund University.
+The last 8 years I have been responsible for the introductary programming course for Master students in IT at the Faculty of Engineering, LTH at Lund University.

 ## Intro